Sudharshan-07/Linux/Interrupts-Part_2.md

 2) Interrupt remapping controller
 3) Local APIC controller

 To support such a hardware topology and make software architecture match hardware architecture, an irq_domain data structure is built for each interrupt controller, and those irq_domains are organized into a hierarchy.
 When constructing the irq_domain hierarchy, the irq_domain near the device is a child(here IOAPIC) and the irq_domain near the CPU is the [parent](https://elixir.bootlin.com/linux/v4.10/source/include/linux/irqdomain.h#L140)(here Local APIC).
-So a hierarchy structure as below will be built for the example above:
+Therefore, a hierarchy of irq_domain structures as below will be created for the example above:

 	Local APCI irq_domain (root irq_domain to manage CPU vectors) ^